Topic specific scholarships

-"Adaptive Personalized Game-based Motivational Systems", financed by Fondazione Bruno Kessler - FBK
+Olfactory information extraction and analysis, financed by Fondazione Bruno Kessler - FBK

-"Computational thinking and educational technologies", financed by Fondazione Bruno Kessler - FBK
+Educational technologies, financed by Fondazione Bruno Kessler - FBK

-The ideal candidate has a background in Computer Science or Cognitive Science with strong interest in the Human-Computer Interaction.
-Skills in programming (HML5, Python or similar) and knowledge on designing and conducting experimental studies are a plus for the application and they should be acquired during the Phd training.
+The ideal candidate has a background in Computer Science, Psychology or Cognitive Science.
+Experience with design of interactive digital technologies, conduction of experimental and in-the-wild studies as well as competences with educational theories are a plus for the application and should be acquired during the Phd training.

-Responsibles of the Project: Massimo Zancanaro - massimo.zancanaro [at] unitn.it | zancana [at] fbk.eu
+Responsibles of the Project: Massimo Zancanaro, massimo.zancanaro [at] unitn.it / zancana [at] fbk.eu -- Gianluca Schiavo, gschiavo [at] fbk.eu

-Research line 1: Personal agents for mindfulness-based interventions in healthcare.
-In the last decade there has been a growing interest for mindfulness interventions delivered by means of mobile applications and personal assistants to support self-care of patients, including those coping with chronic conditions.
-Despite the fact that the validity of mindful practices has been proved repeatedly by previous research, the design of effective behavioral intervention technologies for mindfulness coaching and practice remains a challenge.
-The aim of the PhD project is to investigate key features of smart coaching solutions for mindful-based interventions that are engaging to use by patients and produce effective outcomes from a clinical perspective.
+Description: In recent years there has been a growing interest for psychoeducational interventions delivered by means of mobile applications and personal assistants to support self-care of patients, including those coping with chronic conditions.
+Although the validity of psychoeducation has been proved repeatedly by previous research, the design of effective behavioral intervention technologies for virtual coaching in the area of healthy coping remains a challenge.
+The aim of the PhD project is to investigate key features of smart coaching solutions for healthy coping interventions that are engaging to use by patients and produce effective outcomes from a clinical perspective.

 The PhD student awarded the scholarship financed by FBK is obliged to maintain confidentiality in regard to the disclosure and use of any information, data, software, discovery, invention, idea, method, process (in any format including the source code) or other knowledge discovered, conceived, developed and/or implemented within the research activities financed relatively not only to the object of the PhD scholarship awarded to the PhD student, but also to possible changes made to the object of the grant as agreed with FBK.